Doron Lamb: Professional career

 On November 25, 2015, Lamb signed a contract with Budućnost Podgorica of Montenegro.
 He left Budućnost after appearing in only one game, and on December 23, 2015, he signed with Torku Konyaspor of the Turkish Basketball Super League.
 However, only two days later he was released after failing to pass physicals.

 On February 8, 2016, Lamb signed a tryout contract with Manital Torino of Italy.
 However, he did not stay with Torino and on February 24, he signed a one-month contract with JSF Nanterre of the French LNB Pro A.

 On November 16, 2016, Lamb was reacquired by the Westchester Knicks.

 On June 6, 2017, Lamb signed with Greek club Lavrio for the 2017–18 season.
 Lamb left the Greek team temporarily before the end of the season to address family matters, but then re-signed with them for another season on August 14, 2018.

 On July 8, 2019, Lamb signed with Turkish club Darüşşafaka that competes in the EuroCup.
 He averaged 9.9 points and 2.3 assists per game.
 On March 22, 2020, Lamb and the Turkish club mutually agreed to part ways, amidst the Coronavirus pandemic.

 On August 5, 2021, he has signed with Start Lublin of the PLK.
 Lamb did not conclude the season with Star Lublin signing in the Italian Serie A with Victoria Libertas Pesaro on November 24, 2021.

 On August 7, 2022, he has signed with Scafati Basket of the Lega Basket Serie A.

 On January 18, 2023, he signed with New Basket Brindisi of the Lega Basket Serie A.

+In October 2023, Lamb joined the Tunisian champions US Monastir.

+In January 2024, Lamb joined Italian club UEB Gesteco Cividale of the Serie A2, the country's second-tier division.